 What is a blepharoplasty?

 Blepharoplasty is the medical term for eyelid surgery.
-It describes a surgical procedure designed to remove excess tissue from the eyelid and then restore a more youthful and restful appearance.
-Excessive upper eyelid skin that is restricting vision can be removed resulting in an improvement in the visual field.
+It describes a surgical procedure designed to remove excess tissue from the eyelid, create a fixed crease in the upper eyelid and produce a more open eye appearance when eyes are open.
+Excessive upper eyelid skin that is restricting vision can be removed to help create a greater visual field.

 Blepharoplasty is usually performed as day surgery, under a general anaesthetic.
 The incisions are made where the natural crease should be in the upper lid and along the lash line in the lower lids.
 Excess fat and skin are removed.